 Ahh, Acceptance.
 This song is my jam.
 The lyrics just came pouring out of me, because every single word was written from past personal experience: self-doubt, exhaustion, anxiety, depression, disorganization.
 More often than I care to admit, I feel like a big ole mess.
 I’m a very emotional person, and although I’m easily ecstatic and joyful, I’m also easily frazzled.
 I spent too many years as my own worst enemy, beating myself up over the smallest flaws.
 I have longed for the hyper-organized life: the home that smells like fresh-baked cookies, the neatly stacked storage bins, the color-coded spreadsheets.
 But those things aren’t my reality.
 My house smells like muddy dog and store-bought cookies, my closet looks like a tornado aftermath, and the sheer idea of Pinterest gives me heartburn.

 I’ve struggled through a slew of disorders and obstacles, and although I’ve overcome SO much, I’ve recently learned to accept the things I cannot change.
-I may not win “wife of the year,” (or “mom” or “woman” or countless other “of the year” awards), but I’m doing the best that I can to live the best life that I can: savoring each moment with my family and friends, striving to be nice to the people and planet around me, and being grateful to God for every detail of my (often messy) life, and His grace through it all.
+I may not win “wife of the year,” (or “mom” or “woman” or countless other “of the year” awards), but I’m doing the best that I can to live the best life that I can: savoring each moment with my family and friends, striving to be nice to the people and planet around me, and being grateful to God for every detail of my (often messy) life.

 I wish we lived in a world where people weren’t so quick to criticize each other.
 But that’s not our world.
 Ours is a world in which people readily judge friends, celebrities, even random strangers.
 I can’t even click on the comments section of an online article without cringing at society’s judgmental harshness.
 Why are we so critical of others?
 Do we not all live in a veritable glass house of our own?
 Is our criticism some perverse amelioration for our own flaws?
 Why can’t we look at someone who’s a big ole mess and cut him some slack, knowing that none of us are perfect?
 Why not lift each other up?
 Or at the very least, live and let live??
 After all, everyone on this earth has issues, and no one is immune from struggle.